MagQ98/JS-Quiz/README.md

 ### Home Page
 <ul>
-<li>Easy accesible buttons to naivagte through the rest of the site</li>
+<li>Easy accessible buttons to navigate through the rest of the site</li>
-<li>Piques the interests of visitors to give them a overall impression of what the quiz will be like</li>
+<li>Piques the interests of visitors to give them an overall impression of what the quiz will be like</li>
 <li>Users are given are clear image of what the site is about</li>
 </ul>
 <img src="assets/images/Home.PNG" alt="Homepage" width="100%">